potarf/High-Energy-Lingo/README.md

 #High Energy Lingo

 This is an unofficial guide to the acronyms, abbreviations, and other shorthand used in high energy physics.
-It's a work in progress, and likely geared more toward CMS collaborators, especially those working on the HCal.
+It's a work in progress, and likely geared more toward CMS collaborators, especially those working on the HCAL.

 ##How to use